Length 7.7 km (4.8 miles) or a shorter 4.2 km version, terrain: flat

 For more running routes, see Route List.

 Manchester, like nearby Birmingham, lacks large parks or green areas in the town center where you can go for a quiet run.
 The few tiny parks are called "gardens" and are hardly big enough to let you run more than 15 seconds in any direction.
-But -- and here's another similarity to Birmingham -- there are some really nice canalside and riverside trails to run along, keeping you away from loud traffic.
+But -- and here's another similarity to Birmingham -- there are some really nice canalside and riverside trails to run along, keeping you away from loud traffic and providing a lot of great scenery.

 |Narrow-boats maneuver into a lock along Canal Street|